tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/config-VM-GCP.md

 GPU-enabled VMs are vital for deep learning tasks like language models.
 However, for other uses, GPUs are redundant and increase expenses.

-See an example on how suboptimal GPU usage can slow compute time [here](https://rstudio-pubs-static.s3.amazonaws.com/15192_5965f6c170994ebb972deaf18f1ddf34.html).
+See an example of how suboptimal GPU usage can slow compute time [here](https://rstudio-pubs-static.s3.amazonaws.com/15192_5965f6c170994ebb972deaf18f1ddf34.html).

 {{% /warning %}}